Register Any Point: Scaling 3D Point Cloud Registration by Flow Matching: Generative Point Cloud Registration

 \subsection{Problem Definition}

-We consider the general setting of the multi-view point cloud registration problem.
-The input is a set of $N$ ($N \geq 2$) unordered point clouds

-where $M_i$ is the point count of the $i$-th point cloud.
-These point clouds may come from individual LiDAR or depth-camera scans, or from accumulated point cloud maps built by a SLAM system.
-We do not assume any initial guess of the transformation from the coordinate frame of each point cloud to a global frame, but we assume that all point clouds are observations of the same scene and can be registered into a single connected point cloud.
+We consider the general multi-view point cloud registration problem.
+The input is a set of $N\geq 2$ unordered point clouds $\mathcal{P} = \{\mathbf{P}_i \in \RR^{3 \times M_i}\}_{i=1}^N$, where $M_i$ is the point count of the $i$-th point cloud.
+These point clouds may come from individual LiDAR or depth-camera scans, or from accumulated point cloud maps built by SLAM or photogrammetry systems.
+We do \emph{not} assume any initial guess of the transformation from the coordinate frame of each point cloud to a global frame, but we assume that the point clouds are observations of the same scene and can be registered into a single connected point cloud, even if the overlap is small.